vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Checkpoint

-- Snapshot for the bonus account and fee account are captured so that when a new validator node joins the network they can use the two accounts types Bond and Fee account (<a name="0044-LIME-030" href="#0044-LIME-030">0044-LIME-030</a>)
+- Snapshot for the bonus account and fee account are captured so that when a new validator node joins the network they can use the two accounts types Bonus and Fee account (<a name="0044-LIME-030" href="#0044-LIME-030">0044-LIME-030</a>)

 ### Protocol upgrade